erichVK5/erichVK5-suzy-Q-cable-v1/README.md

 # erichVK5-suzy-Q-cable-v1

 A simple closed debugging cable breakout PCB to allow reflashing of firmware on Chromebooks using signed firmware/CR50 systems to allow alternative operating systems to be installed more easily.
+The original "SuzyQ" cables previously available for this were quite expensive, due to their USB 3.1 cabling, and embedded USB hub.
+This is a much simpler and cheaper design.

 The prototype PCB in the FOSS layout editor pcb-rnd: